When Do Babies Start Talking?

 • Learning to talk: 18 months and beyond.

-Your baby will start responding to speech and other cues from a very early age, and you’ll probably notice him or her paying attention to your voice and looking at your face.
+Your baby will start responding to speech and other cues from a very early age, and you’ll probably notice them paying attention to your voice and looking at your face.
 Even your newborn baby makes a variety of different noises – like crying, sighing, burping – to express different things – like hunger, discomfort or contentment.
-The sucking noises, burps and contented murmurings you hear when your baby is feeding, for example, all help your infant learn how to control the air passing over his or her vocal cords.
+The sucking noises, burps and contented murmurings you hear when your baby is feeding, for example, all help your infant learn how to control the air passing over their vocal cords.
 Sometime between 2 and 4 months old, your child might start reacting to your voice – perhaps crying if you make a sudden loud exclamation or gurgling with delight if you make a sound your baby finds funny.
-The sounds your baby makes at this stage may not be intelligible, but they’re still important – your baby is already learning how to control the flow of air from his or her lungs and starting to flex those little vocal cords.
-As your little one gets better at this, the repertoire of sounds will start to expand with a variety of ‘cooing’ noises.
+The sounds your baby makes at this stage may not be intelligible, but they’re still important – your baby is already learning how to control the flow of air from their lungs and starting to flex those little vocal cords.
+As your little one gets better at this, the repertoire of sounds will start to expand with a variety of ‘cooing’ noises, such as ‘ooh’ and ‘aah’.
 Besides being unbelievably cute, this ‘cooing’ marks an important milestone: Your baby is developing the muscles needed for speech.
-A bit later, your infant may also start experimenting with using his or her lips to make different sounds.
+A bit later, your infant may also start experimenting with using their lips to make different sounds.

-How Do You Help Your Baby Learn to Talk?
+How to Help Your Baby Learn to Talk?

-Ready to encourage your child’s speech and language development?
-Here are just a few of the ways you can help your baby start talking (or get better at it) at different ages:
+Wondering how to encourage your baby to talk?
+If you want to help encourage their speech and language development, here are just a few ways you can help your baby at different ages:

 0 to 6 months

 • Get in close.
-Babies love faces – and especially yours – so hold your baby and look at him or her from close range while talking.
+Babies love faces – and especially yours – so hold your baby and look at them from close range while talking.

 • Keep up a running commentary.
 As you go through your daily routine of nappy changes, feeds and baths, chat about what you’re doing.